Exponential volumes of moduli spaces of hyperbolic surfaces: Moduli spaces and Teichm uller spaces

 \subsubsection{The canonical cluster volume form on a cluster variety.}

 We address the reader to \cite{FG03b} for general properties of cluster varieties.
 The above construction, suitably modified, provides the cluster volume form on any cluster variety.
 Namely, given a seed ${\bf c}$, we introduce the orientation $\Z/2\Z-$torsor ${\rm Or}_{\bf c}$.
-Its elements $ \varepsilon_{\bf c}(i_1, ..., i_{k})$ correspond to the ordered cluster coordinates $(X_{i_1}, ..., X_{i_k})$ in the seed ${\bf c}$.
-Flipping two coordinates amounts to changing the sign.
+Its elements $ \varepsilon_{\bf c}(i_1, ..., i_{k})$ correspond to the ordered cluster coordinates $(\X_{i_1}, ..., \X_{i_k})$ in the seed ${\bf c}$.
+Interchanging two coordinates amounts to changing the sign.
 A mutation $\mu_k: {\bf c} \lra {\bf c}'$ gives rise to a canonical isomorphism of $\Z/2\Z-$torsors \be \la{CICS}

-\ee These isomorphism satisfy the pentagon relations, and more generally the standard $(h+2)-$gon relations, discussed in \cite[Proposition 1.8]{FG03b}.
-Therefore we arrive at a well defined $\Z/2\Z-$torsor ${\rm Or}_{\cal X}$.
+\ee These isomorphisms satisfy the {\it standard $(h+2)-$gon relations}, discussed in \cite[Proposition 1.8]{FG03b}, which are used to introduce the cluster modular groupoid.
+If the quiver underlying the seed ${\bf c}$ is simply-laced, then $h=2,3$.
+Moreover, for the cluster variety ${\cal P}_\bS$ we recover the square and pentagon relations.
+So we arrive at the $\Z/2\Z-$torsor ${\rm Or}_{\cal X}$.

-Recall the action of $\Z/2\Z$ on volume forms so that the generator acts by changing the sign of the form.
+The group $\Z/2\Z$ acts on volume forms so that the generator acts by changing the sign of the form.
 Then the cluster volume form on a cluster Poisson variety ${\cal X}$ is defined by \be \la{CVF*}

 \ee It evidently does not depend on the choice of the order of the cluster coordinates.

 Similarly, the cluster volume form on a cluster ${\cal A}-$variety ${\cal A}$ is given by \be \la{CVF*A}

 \ee